Series Overview

 October 4 | In Community: on Responsible Banking

-The stability and affordability of NYC’s multifamily housing are central to NYC’s housing stock.
-Signature Bank’s collapse has major impacts for ANHD member groups who organize tenants in Signature-financed buildings.
-This event will include a panel that consists primarily of tenant leaders and organizers to discuss what bad lending looks like, its impact on tenants living in those buildings, and what are solutions to prevent bad lending and better conditions for tenants.
-We will then have a breakout session where the panelists will be in small groups with attendees to reflect on and answer questions about the panel.
+Signature Bank’s collapse had major impacts on ANHD member groups who organize tenants in Signature-financed buildings.
+As a result, our event intentionally included a panel that consisted primarily of tenant leaders and organizers to discuss what bad lending looks like, its impact on tenants living in those buildings, and what are solutions to prevent bad lending and better conditions for tenants.
+We also had a breakout session where the panelists were in small groups with attendees to reflect on and answer questions about the panel.

 • Moderated by: Jean Henry, Lead Organizer, Northern Manhattan Improvement Corporation